tbpaolini/Heartbound-Save-Editor/README.md

 If you haven't downloaded the source code of Heartbound Save Editor, it can be [downloaded here](https://github.com/tbpaolini/Heartbound-Save-Editor/archive/refs/heads/master.zip).
 Unzip the project wherever you want.
 Then you can just run `compile.bat` script in the project folder.
 It will ask which build you want to compile (Release, Debug, or both).
 Once the compilation is done, the program will be saved to the `build` folder inside the project.

 The debug build is almost the same as the release build, with two differences:
+* Has the GTK Inspector enabled (Menu: Help > Interactive debugging).
 * It prints errors and messages to a terminal window.
 * It can be used with [GDB](https://www.sourceware.org/gdb/), or another similar debugging tool, in order to debug the source code line by line.